saleor/saleor-app-payment-stripe/README.md

 ```

 > [!NOTE]
-> `availablePaymentGateways` may contain other Payment Apps as well as [legacy plugins](https://docs.saleor.io/docs/3.x/developer/extending/payment-gateways) configured in the Dashboard.
+> The `availablePaymentGateways` may contain other Payment Apps as well as [legacy plugins](https://docs.saleor.io/docs/3.x/developer/extending/payment-gateways) configured in the Dashboard.
 You should ignore the ones that you don't want to use for a specific checkout.

 ### Paying with Stripe Payment Element